 In this section you'll find information about getting an autism diagnosis for a child under the age of 18.
-There is no single 'autism test' that can give you a clear answer.
-Getting an official diagnosis is the first step to getting the right support for your child.
+Screening tests are available but should not be seen as an alternative to proper assessment and diagnosis.

 Here, you can find out more about autism, seeking a referral for your child, what you can expect to happen during the diagnostic assessment, and how to complain if you aren't happy about any aspect of the process.